LendUp: Ahead Financials

 In December 2020, LendUp launched Ahead Financials, which went live the following May.
 Within a year of launching, Ahead informed customers via email that a "new app was coming".

 Ahead was reportedly acquired by Kinly, although customer service hotlines claimed Ahead simply "rebranded its name to Kinly."
 According to social media, several users were unable to transfer funds or open new accounts.
 Kinly's sites failed to mention customer transitions and blocked transfers.
 Additionally, some accounts were closed without notice, blocking access to funds.

 Kinly was acquired by Greenwood in May 2023.

-Political connections

-In March 2015, co-founder Sasha Orloff was publicly identified as a financial backer of Israeli Prime Minister Benjamin Netanyahu.
-In an article analyzing Netanyahu's March 2015 address to the U.S. Congress, political economist James Petras described Orloff and co-founder Jake Rosenberg as part of a group of "Zionist lumpen bourgeoisie" who "lent to millions of borrowers at extortionate rates" and "used part of their ill-gotten gains" to support Israeli causes and Netanyahu specifically.
-This identification occurred one year before LendUp's first Consumer Financial Protection Bureau violation in September 2016.
+CFPB enforcement